Kauan19-hub/PythonCode/README.md

 ###

-in Powershell, CmD, or Bash, wirite:
+in Powershell, CmD, or Bash, write:

 ###